 If your credit card limit is ₹2,00,000, try to keep usage below ₹60,000.

-High utilisation indicates over-dependence on credit, which negatively affects your CIBIL score.
+High utilization indicates over-dependence on credit, which negatively affects your CIBIL score.

 - Pay bills before payment due date